Best Free CV Examples for Every Job in 2025

 6

-Impressive details always read better than just plain information.
-Instead of listing everyday tasks, focus on major professional achievements.
+Quantified details always read better than just plain information.
 If you’re a professor, don’t just say you taught a class; explain how you’ve made a difference.
-For example: “Developed and taught a new Asian studies curriculum to 200 students each semester.”
+For example, our CV examples feature accomplishments like: “Developed and taught a new Asian studies curriculum to 200 students each semester.”

 7